Abhishek0697/starter-academic/content/about/lessserious.md

 :house: I come from the city of Mumbai in India

-:abc: Languages I know: Bengali, English, Hindi, and Marathi
+:ab: Languages I know: Bengali, English, Hindi, and Marathi

 :trophy: I love playing cricket and have won numerous cometitions, where I have been awarded as the best-player!